-The HMRs protect MA-holders or the person responsible for placing the product on the market, manufacturers (and their respective employees), and HCPs, from civil liability for loss and damage resulting from the use of an unauthorised or off-label medicinal product, if that use was required or recommended by the UK licensing authority in response to the suspected or confirmed spread of pathogenic agents, toxins, chemical agents or nuclear radiation which may cause harm to human beings-including COVID-19.
-The HMRs were most recently amended on 16 October 2020 in response to the COVID-19 pandemic, among other things, to expand the immunity from civil liability afforded to healthcare workers and manufacturers also to include companies producing the vaccine.
+The HMRs protect MA-holders or the person responsible for placing the product on the market, manufacturers (and their respective employees), and HCPs, from civil liability for loss and damage resulting from the use of an unauthorised or off-label medicinal product, if that use was required or recommended by the UK licensing authority in response to the suspected or confirmed spread of pathogenic agents, toxins, chemical agents or nuclear radiation which may cause harm to human beings-including COV-ID-19.
+The HMRs were amended on 16 October 2020 in response to the COVID-19 pandemic.
+A number of the changes were temporary and due to lapse on 1 April 2022, but, following a consultation conducted in 2021, certain of these temporary provisions will be extended.